Off White Papers

 2.1 Pointillism: More Than a Metaphor

-George Seurat’s Sunday in the Park
+George Seurat’s “A Sunday on the Grand Jatte”

 The genius of pointillism lies not merely in its technique of applying individual dots of color, but in its understanding of how these discrete elements interact to create emergent properties invisible at the local level.
 When viewed up close, a pointillist painting reveals thousands of independent color points; step back, and these points blend optically to create rich, vibrant images that transcend their individual components.